CodeIntelligenceTesting/c-ares/FEATURES.md

 query, but not have a negative impact of a delayed response in case that server is still down.

-Administrators may customize these settings via `ARES_OPT_SERVER_FAILOVER`.
+Administrators may customize these settings via `CI_OPT_SERVER_FAILOVER`.

-Additionally, when using `ARES_OPT_ROTATE` or a system configuration option of `rotate`, c-ares will randomly select a server from the list of highest priority servers based on failures.
+Additionally, when using `CI_OPT_ROTATE` or a system configuration option of `rotate`, c-ci will randomly select a server from the list of highest priority servers based on failures.
 Any servers in any lower priority bracket will be omitted from the random selection.

-This feature requires the c-ares channel to persist for the lifetime of the application.
+This feature requires the c-ci channel to persist for the lifetime of the application.